-Arris Water was the first company able to solve the Queensland Folk Federation’s needs in an economically and environmentally sustainable way.
-The $1.5 million project was designed and constructed within six months, commencing in June 2009.
 The plant was commissioned during the actual operation of the 2009/2010 Woodford Folk Festival.
-The completion of the plant enabled the QFF to slash their cost of managing their wastewater by more than 80%, reduced the site’s carbon emmissions and gave them the capacity to offer the Woodfordia site to third party clients for hire and use.
-As a result, the QFF has since secured the Splendour in the Grass music festival for the past two years.
-This three-day festival has a daily attendance of approximately 50,000 people.
+The completion of the STP enabled Woodfordia Inc to slash their cost of managing their wastewater by more than 80%, reduced the site’s carbon emissions.
+It also enabled a town planning change that allowed Woodfordia Inc to offer the site to third party clients for hire and use.
+As a result, the site was hired to Splendour in the Grass music festival for two years, and has an on-going relationship with Tough Mudder.